nce/oci-free-cloud-k8s/README.md

 - [x] K8s control plane
 - [x] Worker Nodes
-- [x] Ingress
+- [x] Ingress with GatewayAPI
-  * nginx-ingress controller on a layer 7 lb
+  * envoy-gateway on a layer 7 lb
   * teleport svc on a layer 4 lb
+  * `httproutes` with oidc protection
 - [x] Certmanager
-  * with letsencrypt for dns & http challenge
+  * with letsencrypt setup for cloudflare dns challenge
 - [x] External DNS
   * with sync to the cloudflare dns management
   * CR to provide `A` records for my home-network